 While some have criticized this new approach and warn that it puts the public in danger, often pointing to the murder in New Jersey as an example, proponents of the new system argue that potentially dangerous criminals can still be set free under a cash-for-bail system only this new technique doesn’t leave the poor behind bars while the rich pay bail and walk free.

 Another major pro of bail reform, aside from eliminating class divides in the justice system, is the ability of judges to speed through pretrial hearings.
 While before judges would have to determine if someone was eligible for bail and, if it was granted, determine a fair value based on the arguments of the prosecutor and the defense attorney, now they can look at the defendant’s flight risk and risk of reoffending and make a decision on whether someone should be released or kept behind bars.
 The faster judges can process these pretrial hearings, the sooner defendants can be moved through the system, the sooner they can be released.

 Finally, some bondsmen refer defendants to specific defense lawyers based on financial payoffs called “capping.”
 This is illegal and could get a lawyer disbarred, but it is rarely prosecuted.
 Another pro to bail reform is that it also promises to benefit criminal defendants by protecting them from being referred to lawyers based solely on payoffs and not on competency.

-If you have any questions about the pros and cons of bail reform, our current bail system or how things may change after changes have been implemented, feel free to call (760) 643-4050 or (858) 486-3024 to speak with Peter M. Liss.
+If you have any questions about the benefits and drawbacks of cash bail, bail reform or how things may change after changes have been implemented, feel free to call (760) 643-4050 or (858) 486-3024 to speak with Peter M. Liss.